samus-io/tablab-steps/steps/9U8B86gz7tK7TCiVJXKpOFCmF9EIxO0yigZ/en/README.md

 ### Normalization Form Compatibility Composition (NFKC)

 * The `NFKC` is particularly useful in instances where a form of the text is required that is compatible across different systems, while still retaining the maximum amount of information possible.
 It's used in systems where compatibility is more important than textual accuracy, such as in keyword generation for search engines.
+* Using the `NFKC` form, the tag `＜script＞` will be converted to `<script>` and the security filters will block this input.

 ### Normalization Form Compatibility Decomposition (NFKD)

 * `NFKD` is crucial for text analysis where compatibility and the most detailed decomposition are required, such as in cryptographic operations, indexing, and any application needing the most atomic form of characters.

+## Unicode normalization forms

+* Unicode provides several forms of normalization, such as `NFC`, `NFD`, `NFKC`, and `NFKD`, in order to meet different data processing needs.
+These forms help in ensuring that Unicode characters are represented consistently in the database, during processing, and even when interfacing with other systems.
+* Strings in a unicode normalized form, they can be assured that equivalent strings have a unique binary representation.

 ### Differences between normalization forms